- Principal Investigator:

 - Project Period:September 2008 – March 2012

 - PDF Version:(PDF, 299.02 KB)

-Summary: For complex medical patients, the transition from hospital to home-based care is a vulnerable period, where the patient is at high risk for adverse events, including the experience of a medical error or loss of community tenure.
-Studies examining the Care Transition Intervention (CTI), which provides nurses who conduct home visits, telephone followup, and provide assistance at and after discharge report that it is a successful program but is costly and not feasible in settings serving geographically dispersed populations.
+Summary: For patients with complex medical conditions, the transition from hospital to home-based care is a period during which the patient is at high risk for adverse events, including medical errors.
+The Care Transition Intervention (CTI) was developed by Eric Coleman and colleagues to address this problem.
+CTI utilizes a nurse to conduct home visits, telephone followup, and to provide assistance at and after discharge with medication self-management, maintenance of a personal health record (PHR), timely followup with primary or specialty care, and identification of “red flags” to indicate worsening conditions.
+Studies examining the CTI report that it is a successful program.
+However, it is costly and not feasible in settings that serve geographically dispersed populations.

-- Evaluate the use of the e-Coach system by patient and health care providers.
-(Ongoing)
+- Evaluate use of e-Coach by patients and health care providers.
+(Achieved)

 Strategic Goal: Develop and disseminate health IT evidence and evidence-based tools to support patient-centered care, the coordination of care across transitions in care settings, and the use of electronic exchange of health information to improve quality of care.

 * This target population is one of AHRQ’s priority populations.